 Quarantines were the first step in eradicating Texas fever from the United States, and vaccines were developed, but experts believe it was regular use of tick dips that did the job.
 In 1943, the federal government declared that Texas fever was eradicated from the country.

-Today, the protozoans responsible can only be found in a strip along the Mexican border, which has been quarantined since 1938.
-However, white-tailed deer can carry the responsible tick, and recent reports indicate that they are carrying it right out of the quarantine zone.
-It is currently unknown what effect this may have on bovine babesiosis in the rest of North America.
+Today, the protozoans responsible for babesiosis are endemic to Mexico, with an estimated 60% of Mexican beef calves being exposed.
+In the United States, the protozoans can only be found in a buffer zone along the border, which has been quarantined since 1938.
+However, white-tailed deer can carry the responsible tick, and recent reports indicate that they along with stray cattle are carrying it right out of the quarantine zone.
+Furthermore, growing resistance to pesticides among ticks has made keeping the disease under control an increasingly knotty problem.